fluidgravityaccelerations/eigenvaluesEigenvectors/README.md

   - **CPU**: Dispatches to SciPy/LAPACK’s divide-and-conquer driver `gesdd` (with fallback to `gesvd`).
   - **CUDA (CuPy)**: Calls cuSOLVER’s **`gesvdaStridedBatched`** driver, which performs bidiagonalization followed by a divide-and-conquer solve—and when `compute_uv=False` only materializes the singular values.

-## cuPy Batched Singular-Values-Only SVD with Generic Data Types
+## CuPy Batched Singular-Values-Only SVD with Generic Data Types

 Batched computation of singular values only on GPU using cuPy, with support for both real and complex matrices.